fileverse/HeartBitSDK/README.md

 ### HeartBit Contract

-The HeartMint smart contract is a ERC1155-based contract on the Ethereum blockchain designed to facilate minting of ERC1155 nfts to users.
+The HeartMint smart contract is a ERC1155-based contract on the Ethereum blockchain designed to facilitate minting of ERC1155 tokens to users.
 It features role-based access control for enhanced security, supports meta-transactions for user-friendly gasless interactions, and introduces a unique minting mechanism tied to time-based criteria.

 #### Relevant Links